Kyle-Ross/Kyle-Ross/README.md

 ⚡️ My fully automated Movie Tracker and dashboard

-⚡️ My Table Crawler Change Detector App
+⚡️ My OpenAI dialogue generator

 ⚡️ My ongoing "Everything Tracker" project to collect a year of in-depth data about myself to see what makes my brain tick